European Association for Public Administration Accreditation

 Requirement: degree programme

 To be eligible to apply for accreditation, programmes must have a degree programme (bachelor or master level) in public administration.
 EAPAA accredits programmes, not institutions.
-Different programmes must be evaluation separately, although this can be realised as part of a single process.
+Different programmes must be evaluated separately, although this can be realised as part of a single process.
 Public administration is here used here as a generic term and includes all related topics such as public administration, public policy, public management and more specialised themes.

 How to apply